 North American Spine Society (NASS)

-The 2020 NASS Evidence-Based Clinical Guidelines for Multidisciplinary Spine Care: Diagnosis & Treatment of Low Back Pain concludes that there is insufficient evidence to make a recommendation for or against the use of caudal or interlaminar ESIs in patients with LBP with Grade of Recommendation: I (good evidence for or against recommending intervention).15
+The 2020 NASS Evidence-Based Clinical Guidelines for Multidisciplinary Spine Care: Diagnosis & Treatment of Low Back Pain concludes that there is insufficient evidence to make a recommendation for or against the use of caudal or interlaminar epidural steroid injections in patients with low back pain with Grade of Recommendation: I (good evidence for or against recommending intervention).15

 The 2020 NASS Epidural Steroid Injections & Selective Spinal Blocks offers evidence-based coverage recommendations when possible and in the absence of strict evidence-based criteria recommendations are based on multidisciplinary experience and expertise of the authors.
 Evidence in this coverage policy are not graded11:

-- ESIs can be performed to provide relief of radicular or referred pain when 2/4 are present: pain is severe enough to cause a degree of functional and/or vocational impairment or disability; pain duration of at least 4 weeks, and/or inability to tolerate or failure to respond to 4 weeks of noninvasive care, objective findings of radiculopathy or sclerotomal referred pain pattern are present and documented on examination, and advanced imaging (CT or MRI) demonstrates a correlative region of nerve involvement.
-Criteria for exemption of 4-week delay is moderate to severe pain with functional loss at work and/or home, pain unresponsive to outpatient medical management, inability to tolerate non-surgical non-injection care to a coexisting medical condition or severe pain or prior successful injection therapy for same condition achieving greater than 50% relief.
+- ESIs can be performed to provide relief of radicular or referred pain when 2/4 are present: pain is severe enough to cause a degree of functional and/or vocational impairment or disability; pain duration of at least 4 weeks, and/or inability to tolerate or failure to respond to 4 weeks of noninvasive care, objective findings of radiculopathy or sclerotomal referred pain pattern are present and documented on examination, and advanced imaging (CT or magnetic resonance imaging [MRI]) demonstrates a correlative region of nerve involvement.
+Criteria for exemption of four week delay is moderate to severe pain with functional loss at work and/or home, pain unresponsive to outpatient medical management, inability to tolerate non-surgical non injection care to a coexisting medical condition or severe pain or prior successful injection therapy for same condition achieving greater than 50% relief.